-- Clothing: three (3) pairs of sweat suits or loose fitting clothing and undergarments.
+Clothing: Three (3) outfits of sweat suits or loose fitting clothing and undergarments.
 Please note that there are no laundry facilities available for patients.

-- Shoes: prefer previously worn rubber soled shoes, low in heights, such as tennis shoes.
+Shoes: Prefer previously worn rubber soled shoes, low in height, such as tennis shoes.

 These items should be labeled with the patient's name.
-Please have these items available for the patient by the day after admission to the PM&R Unit.
+Please have these items available for the patient by the day after admission to the Physical Medicine and Rehabilitation Unit.